-Modern spring based lever machines work by the use of an internal spring that pushes water through your espresso grounds, your ground coffee using pressure to produce the 9 bar (130 PSI) required.
+Modern spring-based lever machines work by the use of an internal spring that pushes water through your espresso grounds, your ground coffee using pressure to produce the 9 bar (130 PSI) required.

 The way in which they are designed allows you as the barista to control the pre-infusion time and the volume of water that passes through your coffee grounds and when to pull the shot.

-The lever and spring do not automate the pressure in the same way as a manual pump and electric pump does.
+The lever and spring do not automate the pressure in the same way as a manual pump and electric pump do.
 It is the pulling, or rather holding action of the barista that has an effect on the water pressure and effectively alters the pressure.

 It takes practice for you to get it right, and when you do, it is a matter of feeling it and getting a feel for it.